samber/do/docs/docs/service-invocation/accept-interfaces-return-structs.md

 Explicit injection will be used in rare cases when you need to adapt to legacy code or change the catalog of services at runtime.

-If you rely a lot on `do.Scope`, explicit injection might be used to define custom aliases in the scope tree branchs.
+If you rely a lot on `do.Scope`, explicit injection might be used to define custom aliases in the scope tree branches.

 4 methods are available for explicit aliasing:
 - `do.As`
 - `do.MustAs`
-- `do.NamedAs`
+- `do.AsNamed`
-- `do.MustNamedAs`
+- `do.MustAsNamed`

 ```go
 type Metric interface {